gustavosobral/notes_exercises/others/ruby/README.md

 - `.compact` - Remove all empty elements
 - `.flatten` - Remove nesting
 - `.transpose` - Transpose arrays and columns
+- `.cycle` - Walk trough all the elements of the array N cycles.
+If no N is given, it loops forever
+- `.permutation` - Yield all permutations possible of the array
+- `.combination` - Yield all combinations of length n of the array

 ## Flow Structures